CHAPTER 2.06 SUBDIVISION REGULATIONS AND STANDARDS

 A. All street and right-of-way improvements shall be designed and constructed in accordance with Title III General Public Works Construction Standards and Specifications and shall be extended to the farthest boundaries of the subdivision.

-B. The angle formed by the intersection of two (2) streets shall be ninety (90) degrees, except where otherwise approved as necessary by the Land Use Authority Board.
+B. The angle formed by the intersection of two (2) streets shall be ninety (90) degrees, except where otherwise approved as necessary by the Development Review Committee.

-C. Two (2) streets which intersect a third (3rd)street on opposite sides of the third (3rd)street shall be offset from each other at least one hundred-fifty (150) feet, except where otherwise approved as necessary by the Land Use Authority Board.
+C. Two (2) streets which intersect a third (3rd)street on opposite sides of the third (3rd)street shall be offset from each other at least one hundred-fifty (150) feet, except where otherwise approved as necessary by the Development Review Committee.

 D. A cul-de-sac may be permitted on local minor street, standard residential street and low impact residential roads only and shall be terminated by a circular turnaround of not less than ninety one (91) feet in diameter from back of curb to back of curb as described in Title III General Public Works Construction Standards and Specifications.
 The City Engineer may approve other types of turnarounds on private streets only, provided the design and minimum dimensions comply with the requirements of Appendix D of the International Fire Code.
 The right-of-way width for the cul-de-sac turnarounds shall vary depending on the street type.
 A cul-de-sac shall not exceed six hundred-fifty (650) feet in length in a residential zone.
 A cul-de-sac in any other zone may not exceed one thousand (1000) feet in length.
 A cul-de-sac length is measured from its intersection with another street to the radius point of the cul-de-sac turn-around.